sangu09/sangu09.github.io/_posts/2020-12-18-everybody-struggles.md

 <p>It is the third week of the outreachy and the topic for the blog is everybody struggles.</p>

-<p>Developers deal with technical problems all day long and you learn very fast that not only do you need to have different problem-solving skills but that it’s also just as important to know when you need to ask for help </p>
+<p>Developers deal with technical problems all day long and you learn very fast that not only do you need to have different problem-solving skills but that it’s also just as important to know when you need to ask for help.</p>

 > “ Don't be afraid to ask questions.
 Don't be afraid to ask for help when you need it.
 I do that every day.
 Asking for help isn't a sign of weakness, it's a sign of strength.
 It shows you have the courage to admit when you don't know something, and to learn something new.” ~ Barack Obama